 1. 90% for the grade average in your third-last and penultimate year of secondary school.
-Grades for behaviour, religion, physical education, music-related subjects (e.g. music, vocals, specific musical instruments) and subjects closely connected to the hotel business (e.g. kitchen area and connected areas, service area and enology etc.) are not taken into consideration.
+Grades for behaviour, religion, physical education, subjects from the field of performing arts (e.g. instrumental music, singing, drama) and subjects closely connected to the hotel business (e.g. kitchen area and connected areas, service area and enology etc.) are not taken into consideration.

 2. 10 % for your language proficiency of a higher level as required for admission, distributed as follows (max.
 10 points):

 To define the first/third language please see paragraph “Language requirements for admission”.

 To get additional points, language certificates recognised by the Language Centre of unibz will be taken into consideration as well as language exams taken in the Language Centre provided that the requested level is offered.